ellaverak/foorumi-tsoha/README.md

 - Admins can delete topics and create new public topics.
 - Admins can create secret topics.
 - first version of search is working.
 - Search feature is fully working.
-Replys that are left on thread in a secret topic do not show up in results.
+Replys that are left on a thread in a secret topic do not show up in results.